bettergovph/open-data-visualization/family_analysis/family_parser/RELATIONSHIP_TAB_SUMMARY.md

 - Backward compatibility maintained

 #### **✅ Enhanced Functionality**
-- New conflicts analysis capability
+- New relationship analysis capability
 - Real government data integration
 - Advanced filtering and search

 #### **✅ User-Friendly Interface**
 - Intuitive tab navigation
-- Clear conflict categorization
+- Clear relationship categorization
 - Easy-to-understand risk indicators

 ## 🎯 **CONCLUSION**

-The "Conflicts of Interest" tab has been successfully added to the `/dynasty` page, providing users with:
+The "Relationship" tab has been successfully added to the `/dynasty` page, providing users with:

-1. **Comprehensive conflict analysis** of government officials
+1. **Comprehensive relationship analysis** of government officials
-2. **Real-time statistics** on conflict types and risk levels
+2. **Real-time statistics** on relationship types and risk levels
 3. **Interactive filtering** and search capabilities
 4. **Professional interface** with clear risk indicators
 5. **Full integration** with existing dynasty database

-The implementation is **production-ready** and provides valuable transparency into potential conflicts of interest within the Philippine government structure.
+The implementation is **production-ready** and provides valuable transparency into potential relationships within the Philippine government structure.